 Trains have the right of way.
 Legally, trains have the right of way.
 Trains are very heavy and can't stop quickly—even if they're traveling at low speeds.
 By the time a locomotive engineer can see you or your car, it's nearly always too late for them to stop to avoid hitting you.
 Trains also can't swerve to avoid you or your car because they travel on tracks.
 As a result of these facts, trains have the right of way.

 Never trespass or cross tracks illegally.
 Railroad tracks are private property, not public trails.
 It's illegal and dangerous to walk on or near tracks unless you're using a designated crossing.
-It's also illegal and extremely dangerous to drive around closed crossing gates or to ignore flashing warning lights.
+It's also illegal and extremely dangerous (and DUMB) to drive around closed crossing gates or to ignore flashing warning lights.
 Trains travel in both directions on all tracks—so it's impossible to predict which direction a train will approach from.

 Always expect a train.
 While you may think you know the schedules of trains that run through your neighborhood, a train can travel on the tracks at any time.
 Passenger and regularly scheduled freight trains run early or late.
 Freight trains are needed to carry goods day and night on sporadic runs.
 Track maintenance work miles away can require dispatchers to adjust usually steady schedules.